What to do

 Algonquin Provincial Park

 As in all Ontario provincial parks, a permit is required to enter the park.
-If you are not camping overnight in the park, you will need to purchase a day use permit for $18 per vehicle.
+If you are not camping overnight in the park, you will need to purchase a day use permit for about $20 per vehicle.
 This permit includes access to trails, museums, beaches, and picnic grounds.
 Highway 60 runs through the south end of the park, allowing you to discover the park’s more popular attractions.
 You will enter the park through the West Gate, which corresponds to Km 0 on Hwy 60, and will leave by the East Gate, which corresponds to Km 56.

 Algonquin Art Center